telerik/kendo-react-layout/README.md

 This repository contains the source code and documentation of the Kendo UI Layout components for React.

-The Layout package includes the Kendo UI Tabstrip and PanelBar components for React.
+Currently, the package includes the following components:

+* Tabstrip
+* PanelBar

-For more information on upcoming Layout package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-layout/blob/master/docs/roadmap.md).
+For more information on upcoming Layout features, refer to the [Roadmap](https://github.com/telerik/kendo-react-layout/blob/master/docs/roadmap.md).

 ## Basic Usage

-### Kendo UI Tabstrip Component
+### Kendo UI Tabstrip for React

 The Tabstrip displays a collection of tabs with associated content.
 It is composed of an unordered list of items, representing tabs, and a collection of elements, which contain the content for each tab.